Tōya Maru: Accident

 At 11:00, Tōya Maru arrived at Hakodate after its first journey that day from Aomori.
 She was originally scheduled to return at 14:40, to arrive at Aomori just before Typhoon Marie.
-However, due to the expected storm, another ferry— Dai 11 Seikan Maru, a somewhat poorer quality vessel—could not depart on her scheduled journey to Hakodate.
+However, due to the expected storm, another ferry— Dai 11 Seikan Maru, a somewhat poorer quality vessel— could not depart on her scheduled journey to Hakodate.
 Therefore, passengers and vehicles were transferred to Tōya Maru, delaying her departure.

 The captain of Tōya Maru decided to cancel its journey at 15:10.

 At 17:00, following heavy rainfall in Hakodate, the weather cleared up and the outlook improved.
 The captain, presuming that the typhoon had now passed as predicted, decided to proceed with the journey to Aomori.
 However, by this time the typhoon had only slowed down and was predicted to remain over the strait for an entire day.

 Atypically, the typhoon gained strength in the Sea of Japan.
 It was considered to have already become an extratropical cyclone when it reached Japan.

 At 18:39, Tōya Maru departed from Hakodate with approximately 1,300 passengers aboard.
-Shortly thereafter, the wind picked up coming from a SSE direction.
+Shortly thereafter, the wind picked up, coming from a SSE direction.

 At 19:01, Tōya Maru lowered its anchor near Hakodate Port to wait for the weather to clear up again.
 However, due to high winds, the anchor did not hold and Tōya Maru was cast adrift.
-Water entered the engine room due to the poor design of the vehicle decks, causing its steam engine to stop and Tōya Maru to become uncontrollable.
-The captain decided to beach the sea liner onto Nanae Beach, on the outskirts of Hakodate.
+Water entered the engine room, due to the poor design of the vehicle decks, causing its steam engine to stop.
+The now uncontrollable sea liner ran aground onto Nanae Beach, on the outskirts of Hakodate.

-At 22:26, Tōya Maru beached and an SOS call was made.
-However, the waves were so strong that the sea liner could no longer remain upright and at around 22:43, Tōya Maru capsized and sank at sea several hundred meters off the shore of Hakodate.
+At 22:26, Tōya Maru drifted aground and an SOS call was made.
+However, the waves were so strong that the sea liner could no longer remain upright and, at around 22:43, Tōya Maru capsized and sank at sea several hundred meters off the shore of Hakodate.
 Of the 1,309 on board, only 150 people survived, while 1,159 (1,041 passengers, 73 crew and 41 others) died.

 Among those killed were 35 American soldiers from the U.S. Army's 1st Cavalry Division Artillery who were traveling from Hokkaidō as an advance party to set up a new camp (Camp Younghans) at Higashine, Yamagata, near Sendai.
-One soldier survived when he was swept through a port hole.
-Another, 2nd lieutenant George A. Vaillancourt, Battery C, 99th Field Artillery Battalion, 1st Cavalry Division, was posthumously awarded the Soldier's Medal, the highest non-combat medal at the time, for his courage during the tragedy.
+One soldier survived when he was swept through a porthole.
+Another, 2nd lieutenant George A. Vaillancourt, Battery C, 99th Field Artillery Battalion, 1st Cavalry Division, was posthumously awarded the Soldier's Medal, the highest non-combat medal at the time, for his courage during the disaster.
 The football field at Camp Younghans was dedicated to Vaillancourt on September 24, 1955.

-Four other ferries sank in the same typhoon, making a total loss of life of 1,430.
+Six other ferries sank in the same typhoon, causing a total loss of life of 1,430.